 Our Mortgage Experts Online accredited advisors are specialists in Help to Buy mortgages.
-Our experts knowledge will help you to find the right Help to Buy mortgages on the market to meet your specific requirements.
+Firstly, the experts will help you to find the right Help to Buy mortgages on the market to meet your specific requirements.

 For instance, all the brokers we work with are whole of market and offer completely unbiased advice, ensuring that you get the absolute best deal available.

 Help to Buy will change on 31st March 2021.

 The current Help to Buy scheme ends in March 2021.
-There are certain situations where this can be extended slightly.
+However, there are certain situations where this can be extended slightly.
 You can find out that latest government guidance regarding help to buy extensions here (adjusted for uncertainties in light of Covid-19).

 As such, in this article, we are going to concentrate on the new scheme which is running from April 1st 2021 until 31st March 2023.

 What is a Help to Buy Mortgage?

 Help to Buy is a government-backed equity loan scheme.
-You won’t pay any interest on the loan for the first 5 years.
-The scheme was designed to get the housing market moving and to assist people getting onto the property ladder.
+Firstly, You won’t pay any interest on the loan for the first 5 years.
+Secondly, the scheme was designed to get the housing market moving and to assist people getting onto the property ladder.

 How does the Help to Buy Mortgage Equity loan work?

 The government will put in 20% deposit as an equity loan.
-You will need to put in a minimum of 5%.
+Generally, you will need to put in a minimum of 5%.
 The remainder will be made up from a mortgage lender.

 The diagram below shows an example on a £200K house.

 London Help to Buy mortgage equity loan.

-London house prices are the highest in the country, so to reflect this the government increased the size of the equity loan to 40%.
-This amount is restricted to the Greater London area.
-Your Help to Buy agent will be able to advise you on if the property qualifies for the 40% loan.
+Because London house prices are the highest in the country, to reflect this the government increased the size of the equity loan to 40%.
+However, this amount is restricted to the Greater London area.
+Also, your Help to Buy agent will be able to advise you on if the property qualifies for the 40% loan.